marisa-edgar/beepboop1/README.md

 _{Let people know what to do if they run into any issues or have questions, ideas or concerns.
 Encourage them to contact you or make a contribution to the code.}_

 Copyright (c) _date_ _author name(s)_

+Describe: beepBoop()

+Test: "It should return an array with a 0 if the number 0 is inputted"
+Code: beepBoop(0);
+Expected Output: 0